Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.

 Tiny reddish spots that resemble freckles may appear on the skin and in the whites of the eyes.
 Small streaks of red (called splinter hemorrhages) may appear under the fingernails.
 These spots and streaks are caused by tiny emboli that have broken off the heart valves.
 Larger emboli may cause stomach pain, blood in the urine, or pain or numbness in an arm or a leg as well as a heart attack or a stroke.
 Heart murmurs may develop, or preexisting ones may change.
 The spleen may enlarge.

-Endocarditis of a replacement heart valve may be an acute or subacute infection.
+Prosthetic valve endocarditis may be an acute or subacute infection.
 Compared with infection of a natural valve, infection of a replacement valve is more likely to spread to the heart muscle at the base of the valve and can loosen the attachment of the valve to the heart.
 Alternatively, the heart's electrical conduction system may be interrupted, resulting in slowing of the heartbeat, which may lead to a sudden loss of consciousness or even death.

 Because many of the symptoms are vague and general, doctors may have difficulty making a diagnosis.
 Usually, people suspected of having acute or subacute infective endocarditis are hospitalized promptly for diagnosis as well as treatment.